 1965: The Beatles’ final UK tour ended with two concerts at the Capitol Cinema in Cardiff, Wales.

-1966: Pink Floyd performed their first concert at the Oxfam Benefit at London’s Royal Albert Hall.
+1966: Pink Floyd performed their first concert at a large venue at London’s Royal Albert Hall for the Oxfam charity organization.

 1969: Live Peace in Toronto 1969 by the Plastic Ono Band was released.
 The album had been recorded at the Toronto Rock and Roll Revival festival in September at the Toronto’s Varsity Stadium.
 The festival’s promoters had called John Lennon and wife Yoko Ono the day before the show, asking Lennon to be the master of ceremonies.
 Lennon offered instead to perform and assembled a band that included Eric Clapton, Klaus Voorman, and Alan White.
 It was the first live album released by any member of the Beatles separately or together.